nvBench 2.0: Resolving Ambiguity in Text-to-Visualization through Stepwise Reasoning: More Details of Synthetic Pipeline

 \begin{itemize} \item \textit{Question}: Typically begins with a question word (\eg ``What'', ``How much'', ``How many'', etc.). \item \textit{Command}: Usually an imperative sentence (\eg ``Show a bar chart of sales by region''). \item \textit{Caption}: Includes non-standard phrases, incomplete sentences, or informal text conveying user intent, often brief (\eg ``SUM (Sales) vs Date'' or ``budget over time''). \end{itemize}

-To ensure diversity of the generated queries, we provide specific NL styles and corresponding example queries as input to the language model.
+To ensure diversity of the generated queries, we provide specific Text Query styles and corresponding example queries as input to the language model.
 These examples are randomly sampled from a large corpus to ensure variability.

-\stitle{NL Generator.} To systematically align the structured visualization tree with diverse natural language expressions, we define explicit input-output mappings.
-The input to the LLM (GPT-4o-mini-turbo) delivers essential context, including data schema, sample data, action sequences, and NL style requirements.
-This aims to ensure that the output NL query: maintains linguistic grounding for all actions~\eqref{eq:completeness}, preserves ambiguity types during translation~\eqref{eq:type_preservation}, and avoids introducing any extraneous semantics~\eqref{eq:boundedness}.
-The LLM prompts are as follows:
+\stitle{Text Query Generator.} To systematically align the structured visualization tree with diverse natural language expressions, we define explicit input-output mappings.
+The input to the LLM (GPT-4o-mini-turbo) delivers essential context, including data schema, sample data, action sequences, and style requirements.
+This aims to ensure that the output text query: maintains linguistic grounding for all actions~\eqref{eq:completeness}, preserves ambiguity types during translation~\eqref{eq:type_preservation}, and avoids introducing any extraneous semantics~\eqref{eq:boundedness}.
+The complete prompt format is in Table~\ref{tab:nl_generation_prompt}.